 - ZAMP Racing FS-9 M2020 Racing Helmet

-Through my wealth of karting experience and first-hand knowledge, I’ll be reviewing kart helmets and also offering advice as to what you should look for in each one.
+Below, using my wealth of karting experience and first-hand knowledge, I’ll be reviewing these kart helmets in more detail, and also offering advice as to what you should look for when buying a cheap karting helmet.

-What To Look For In A Good Helmet
+What To Look For In A Good Karting Helmet

 As with any bit of safety gear for go-karting, you should never be choosing something for its looks and appearance alone.
 The primary purpose of a helmet is to protect your head from trauma should the worst happen in a collision, and as such, there’s a collection of things you need to look for above all else.